If you hold a regular day job and don’t have much time but like earning passive income online, event blogging might be a good idea to try.

 We can explore a series of findings further to avoid missing out on a golden opportunity the Black Friday celebration presents to you.
 The chance to make the most of the buying spree on the internet.

-But you can only have your share of the internet money if you know what your potential audience is looking to buy during such a period.
+But you can only have your share of the internet money if you know what your potential audience wants to buy during such a period.

-For this reason, we need to make use of another keyword tool to further analyze the keywords from the Semrush keyword data above.
+For this reason, we need another keyword tool to analyze the keywords from the Semrush keyword data above.

 The Keyword tool we’re going to use is called Keyword.io

-This is one of the best Google long-tail keyword finders on the planet today.
+This is one of the best Google long-tail keyword finders today.
 You can discover hundreds of long-tail keywords for your chosen search terms.

 Though these long-tail keywords won’t have a high volume of monthly searches, they will bring more relevant and well-targeted audiences in the long run.